skambuilds/PySpark-EMR-FraudDetection/README.md

 ## Project Realization

-The realization of the project can be divided into the following phases:
+The realization of this project can be divided into the following phases:

 - Terraform Installation
 - AWS Prerequisites